RedChimera/IWD2EE/readme.md

 ## Add attacks of opportunity to the game

 This component allows characters to make attacks of opportunity in melee under certain conditions: if the enemy steps out of your melee range, if they make a ranged attack, or if they cast a spell.
-There are two subcomponents: you can make it so only characters with a certain feat can perform attacks of opportunity, or you can allow everyone to make attacks of opportunity.

 ## Change the way ability scores are assigned at character creation